 An option to cancel the newsletter subscription is provided at the end of all newsletters from Polar.
 You can also refuse marketing messages in the settings of the Polar Flow service or at account.polar.com.
 You can do this (or check whether this setting is already active) by logging into the Flow service.
 Click on your name to edit your profile.
 Select Settings – Privacy and check that Newsletter is not selected.

-Please note that the Polar Flow service and some of the features of your Polar product will be unavailable to you after we have closed your account.
+Please note that the Polar Flow and polarpersonaltrainer.com services and some of the features of your Polar product will be unavailable to you after we have deleted your account.
 You will not be able to synchronise your data with our service or update the firmware version of your device.

-You can review your data directly in our web services at https://flow.polar.com or polarpersonaltrainer.com.
+You can review your data directly in our web services at https://flow.polar.com or polarpersonaltrainer.com or account.polar.com.
 To review any other information (such as your purchase history, Customer Care contact history, or service history), contact Customer Care.

 Some of the data is encrypted when it is stored, but not all.
-All data is encrypted when it is transferred, for example, when your synchronise data from your wrist device to the Flow mobile app or through FlowSync to the Flow service.
+All data is encrypted when it is transferred, for example when you synchronize data from your wrist device to the Flow mobile app or through FlowSync to the Flow service.
 Perfect Forward Secrecy is not supported at the moment, but we are planning to support it in the future.

 All data in our databases can be backed up to servers located outside the EU if necessary.
+Training data and personal data are primarily stored on servers located in the EU, and it is mainly just monitoring data and automated messages that are stored outside of the EU.
 If Polar transfers data outside the EU and EEA, the transfer is always protected using protection mechanisms approved by the EU.
 These are:

 The actual physical data transfer is always encrypted and conducted over a secure connection.